gyrogami logo

 Categories: Instruction and information; Jewelry

-Every industry cycles through buzzwords.
-Welding is one in chainmaille.
-Advanced joining techniques like welding, soldering, and brazing are the only way to transform chains or maille into full-fledged jewelry.
+Every industry cycles through buzzwords, like welding in chainmaille.
+Advanced joining techniques like welding, soldering, and brazing are the only way to transform chains into full-fledged jewelry.
+However, it doesn't improve quality automatically.

-Jewelry starts with superior joins that are neither visible nor detectable through sight or touch.
-It requires quality materials (no damaged, pinch-cut, nipper-cut, or machine-sheared rings) and exemplary construction techniques (no gaps or misaligned edges).
+Jewelry starts with superior joins that are neither visible nor detectable through sight or touch using quality materials (no damaged, pinch-cut, nipper-cut, or machine-sheared rings) combined with exemplary construction techniques (no gaps or misaligned edges).
+Chains that ignore these fundamental chainmaking principles should be avoided.
+Children can make perfect butted chainmail and chain link designs though most adults are lazy and careless and barely make barbed wire!

 It's jewelry, not poser stuff, so respect it if you call it that.

 Precious metal chains are weak and worth little more than scrap value without properly welded or soldered links.
-An expensive and over-priced novelty, yes, not bonafide jewelry.
-It's what separates real jewelry and honest, skilled artists from everyone and everything else.
+They are an expensive and over-priced novelty but not bonafide jewelry.
+It's what separates real jewelry and honest, talented artists from everyone and everything else.

-Many will disagree with the facts stated above because getting your money is a high priority.
-Hey, just know what you're buying, no?
-Is any price fair if you're 100% deceived?
+Those who disagree with the facts stated above place a priority on getting your money over quality workmanship and integrity.
+Just know what you're buying, right?
+Is any price fair if you're deceived?
 Captain Obvious says look elsewhere.

 A discriminating buyer will quickly discover there are no buzzwords here.
 I've been welding my chains since the beginning.
-There is a difference and I invite you to see for yourself.
-Better yet, close your eyes and feel it.
+There is a difference and I invite you to see for yourself IF you can find the welds.
+Better yet, close your eyes and feel the supple, fluid nature.
+My bad welds go in the scrap pile yet they are still better than what others call their best.

 Posted by M: November 17, 2021